Miguel Rojas Player Props: Dodgers vs. Giants

 Miguel Rojas At The Plate

-- Rojas has picked up a hit in 22 of 44 games this season, with multiple hits nine times.
+- In 51.1% of his 45 games this season, Rojas has picked up at least one hit.
+He's also had 10 multi-hit games.

-- In 44 games played this season, he has not hit a long ball.
+- In 45 games played this year, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.